cammarb/hackin2-api/README.md

 #### Dev Container

-Dev Containers will allow you to open the project in a docker container, creating the database for you, setting up the necessary extensions in VSCode and generating the .env as well as the key pairs for jwt.
+Dev Containers will allow you to open the project in a docker container, creating the database for you, setting up the necessary extensions in VSCode and generating the `.env` as well as the key pairs for `jwt`.

 1. Open the project in VSCode
-2. Install the extension Dev Contaners
+2. Install the extension `Dev Containers`
 3. Open the command palette by pressing **[Ctrl + Shift + P]** (Windows/Linux) or **[Cmd + Shift + P]** (MacOS)
 4. Search for: _Dev Containers: Open Folder in Container..._ and select that option
 5. VSCode will create the container for you and install all of the requirements and dependencies